Medal of Merit Class B

 Officer Jeffrey Slagerman

-For steadfast courage and steady calmness while a suicidal man
+For steadfast courage and steady calmness while a suicidal man pointed

-family members to safety and talk the armed man into surrendering.
+to safety and talk the armed man into surrendering.

 April to December 1997